emberjs/website/source/blog/2015-01-08-inside-fastboot-faking-the-dom-in-node.md

 done, thanks to the work of Kris Selden and his [simple-dom](https://github.com/krisselden/simple-dom) library.

-Importantly, `simple-dom` implements a very, very small subset of the W3C DOM specification, optimized for performance, and for the requirements of the Ember view layer.
+Importantly, `simple-dom` implements a very, very small subset of the WHATWG DOM specification, optimized for performance, and for the requirements of the Ember view layer.
 For example, it does not implement any part of the DOM that would require the use of accessors; it's just an attempt to